Brand Hong Kong - Asia's world city

 Mode of transmission

-Acute diarrhoeal diseases usually spread by contaminated hands or ingestion of contaminated food or drinks, and occasionally by aerosol.
-Outbreaks may occur in settings like institutions and child care centers.
+Acute diarrhoeal diseases are usually transmitted by contaminated hands or ingestion of contaminated food or drinks, and occasionally by aerosol spread with contaminated droplets of splashed vomitus.
+Outbreaks may occur in settings like institutions and child care centres.

 Incubation period

-The incubation period is usually a few hours to five days after exposure for bacterial diarrhoea and one to two days for viral diarrhoea.
+The incubation period is usually from a few hours to 5 days after exposure for bacterial diarrhoea and 1 to 3 days for viral diarrhoea.

 Management

 Acute diarrhoeal diseases are usually managed by fluid and electrolyte replacement.
-Patient should consult his/her family doctor for proper management if the diarrhoea is severe.
+The patient should consult his/her family doctor for proper management if the diarrhoea is severe.
 Self-medication is not advisable.

 Prevention